oleggromov/sauron-style/README.md

 }
 ```

-Another drawback of using computed style watching is that not only "atomic" CSS props are updated but also compound ones, and vice versa.
+Another drawback of using computed style watching is that not only longhand CSS props are updated but also shorthand ones, and vice versa.
 For example, setting `background: red` will cause the following difference:

 ```javascript
 {